Data Collection and Analyses Methods

 Data filtering

 Prior to analysis, we filtered data to exclude days of the year and hours of the day that were not typically sampled at a station by including only those days of the year and hours of the day that included the inner 95% of observations at a station.
 We also excluded species that were not detected during at least 50% of all years surveyed at a station.
-Hourly data were aggregated to daily totals, following the recommendations in Crewe et al. 2016.
+We aggregated hourly data to daily totals, following the recommendations in Crewe et al. 2016.

 Regression analysis

-Trends in raptor migration counts were estimated independently for each species, site and season in a Bayesian framework using Integrated Nested Laplace Approximation (R-INLA, Rue et al. 2014) in R (version R-4.1.1; R Core Team 2021).
+We estimated trends in raptor migration counts independently for each species, site, and season in a Bayesian framework using Integrated Nested Laplace Approximation (R-INLA, Rue et al. 2014) in R (version R-4.1.1; R Core Team 2021).
 We estimated trends using log-linear regression, which included a continuous effect for year (i) to estimate log-linear change in population size over time, first and second order effects for day of year (j) to model the seasonal distribution of counts, and with hierarchical terms to account for random variation in counts among years and among days:

-Models were fit with either a negative binomial or Poisson distribution depending on the distribution of counts.
-For both data distributions, year estimates and 95% credible intervals were back-transformed to annual rates of population change using 100*exp(estimate)-1.
-Trends were calculated using the full dataset, as well as for all 10-year subsets to estimate 10-, 20-, 30-year (etc.) trends where appropriate, such that if the final year in the dataset was 2019, a 10-year trend would include 2009-2019.
+We fit models with either a negative binomial or Poisson distribution depending on the distribution of counts.
+For both data distributions, we back-transformed year estimates and 95% credible intervals to annual rates of population change using 100*exp(estimate)-1.
+We calculated trends using the full dataset, as well as for all 10-year subsets to estimate 10-, 20-, 30-year (etc.) trends where appropriate, such that if the final year in the dataset was 2019, a 10-year trend would include 2009-2019.

 We estimated annual indices of population size for each species on the response scale (mean hawks per day), by calculating the mean and standard deviation of predicted daily count from 1000 samples from the posterior distribution of the above trend model.
-The trend was calculated as the % rate of change per year = 100*(exp(year coefficient)-1).
+We calculated the trend as the % rate of change per year = 100*(exp(year coefficient)-1).
 This converts the year coefficient, which is an estimate of the instantaneous rate of change per year, into an estimate of the discrete rate of change per year between any year and the following year.

 Trend Summary Indices (TSI)

-We calculate trend summary indices for each species for 10, 20, and 30 year time periods as follows:
+We calculate trend summary indices for each species for 10, and 20 year time periods following Oleyar et. al 2023:

 TSI = (# of increasing sites – # of decreasing sites) / (Total # of sites w Trends)